Notifications from your Managing Agents

 Decisions about the wider neighbourhood may involve multiple organisations

-More than one organisation is involved in resolving issues
+This can sometimes mean more than one organisation is involved in resolving issues and responsibilities are shared across different parties.

 What PA are responsible for